qualisys-eu/hazmat-exchange/README.md

 -   USA: DOT transport information, TSCA inventory / TSCA HPVC listing
 -   Canada: TDG transport information, DSL/NDSL listing
+-   Japan: ENCS listing incl.
+MITI numbers, PDSCL classification

-Please note that this is not equal to a full coverage of SDS data for USA or Canada!
+Please note that this is not equal to a full coverage of SDS data for any of the named countries!

 Roadmap
 -------